-Our EBP guidelines on geriatric nursing, produced and distributed through the University of Iowa Hartford Center, are known both nationally and internationally and contribute to the achievement and maintenance of our #1 ranking in Gerontological Nursing among public institutions.
+Our EBP guidelines on geriatric nursing, produced and distributed through the University of Iowa Hartford Center, are known both nationally and internationally and contribute to the achievement and maintenance of our No. 2 ranking in Gerontological Nursing among public institutions.

-Our EBP guidelines on pediatric nursing and nursing administration are produced and managed through the Office for Nursing Research at the University of Iowa College of Nursing.
-The ONR partners with the University of Iowa Hospitals and Clinics Department of Nursing Services and Patient Care.
+Our EBP guidelines on pediatric nursing and nursing administration are produced and managed through the Office for Nursing Research and Scholarship (ONRS) at the University of Iowa College of Nursing.
+The ONRS partners with the University of Iowa Hospitals and Clinics Department of Nursing Services and Patient Care.

 For University of Iowa faculty and students, EBP guidelines:

-The University of Iowa Evidence Based Practice Guidelines are available for a nominal fee.
+The University of Iowa Evidence-Based Practice Guidelines are available for a nominal fee.
 See below for a catalog of available guidelines.
 Quick Reference Guides and Consumer Information Sheets accompany most of the guidelines.
-You may request these materials using the Order Form link.
+You may request these materials using the Order Form in the catalog.

 Application for Authorship